blui/db-log-analyzer/vue-conversion/README.md

 5. **Analyze logs:**

    - View, search, and filter log content.
-   - Use the statistics table to drill down into events.
+   - Use the statistics panel to see severity breakdowns, common messages, and error days.
    - Jump to a specific date using the date range viewer.

-## Components
+## Main Components

 ### App.vue

-Main application component.
-Manages state for file selection, filtering, and scroll targets.
-Renders all other components and coordinates their interactions.
+Coordinates file selection, filtering, and state.
+Renders all other components and manages their interactions.

 ### FilePicker.vue

-Allows users to select a directory and lists all `.log` and `.txt` files.
+Lets users select a directory and lists all `.log` and `.txt` files.
 Handles file reading and passes content to the app.

 ### LogViewer.vue

-Displays log file content using virtualized rendering for performance.
-Shows line numbers, applies severity highlighting, and supports programmatic scrolling to a specific date.
+Displays log file content, supports line numbering, severity highlighting, and programmatic scrolling to a specific date.

 ### LogStatistics.vue

 Parses the log file to extract and categorize events.
-Displays a summary table with occurrence counts and allows users to expand each event for detailed analysis.
+Shows a summary table, top messages, and top error days.

 ### DateRangeViewer.vue

-Provides a datetime input for users to jump to the closest matching log entry in the viewer.
+Lets users input a datetime and jump to the closest matching log entry in the viewer.

 ## License